KohaILS/koha-manual-zh-cn/source/images.rst

 .. |newsubfromrecord| image:: images/serials/newsubfromrecord.png
 				:alt: Click on New and choose New subscription in a bibliographic record

+.. |numberonly| image:: images/serials/numberonly.png
+				:alt: Table to enter the starting numbers for the numbering pattern

 .. |numpatterns| image:: images/serials/numpatterns.png
 				:alt: Numbering patterns table

+.. |predictionpattern| image:: images/serials/predictionpattern.png
+				:alt: Prediction of the numbering for each issue in the subscription

+.. |previewroutinglist| image:: images/serials/previewroutinglist.png
+				:alt: Routing list preview

+.. |receiveissue| image:: images/serials/receiveissue.png
+				:alt: Issue receive form, the status drop-down menu is opened and the cursor points to Arrived

+.. |serialcollection| image:: images/serials/serialcollection.png
+				:alt: Serial collection page, the issues table shows three issues that have already been received and one issue still expected, the expected issue is checked

+.. |serialcolllink| image:: images/serials/serialcolllink.png
+				:alt: Subscription details page with cursor pointing at the Serial collection link in the left side menu

+.. |serialitem| image:: images/serials/serialitem.png
+				:alt: Issue receive form with the item creation form opened

+.. |subscriptiondetails| image:: images/serials/subscriptiondetails.png
+				:alt: Subscription details page with buttons at the top: New subscription for this serial, Edit, Renew, Receive and Close

+.. |subinfoonbib| image:: images/serials/subinfoonbib.png
+				:alt: The Subscriptions tab of a bibliographic record

+.. |subsearch| image:: images/serials/subsearch.png
+				:alt: Search for serial subscriptions in the search bar at the top of the screen, and results

 .. |vendorwarning| image:: images/serials/vendorwarning.png
 				:alt: Warning pop up saying 'If you wish to claim late or missing issues you must link this subscription to a vendor.
 Click OK to ignore or Cancel to return and enter a vendor'